 Been consumed with other things this past week.
-I have had way too much free time (office closed, no Internet, isolated from friends, although close by to them), but I have spent it mostly in watching movies and reading and texting with Ray.
+I have had way too much free time (office closed, no Internet, isolated from friends, although close by to them), but I have spent it mostly in watching movies and reading.
 Oh, and also cleaning, and puttering about, and all that domestic stuff.
 Music has been playing when I think to turn it on.
 Here is the Storm-Shuffle that has been ongoing during this past catastrophic week.
 Right now, the nor’easter rages outside and snow is piling up.
 My heart goes out to those in the Rockaways, Staten Island, my friend in Long Island, the Jersey Shore, all of those with no homes tonight.
 It’s scary cold and crazy outside.
 There are certainly shelters opening, but the folks on the Rockaways can’t even get to them.
 It is a dire situation out there.
 Please, please, don’t think we are “over” this here.
 If you think of it, we need winter coats and blankets – go and donate.
 It will be months before these people’s lives are back to normal.
 I am so lucky that I wasn’t hit as hard.
 I am worried about losing power again tonight, but that is just a minor annoyance, not a life-threatening situation like having no home and no shelters available to you.
 Hope is happy, I am warm and safe.
 I am lucky.

 “Blow, Gabriel, Blow” – from the new revival of Anything Goes, starring Sutton Foster.
 I saw the production with Patti Lupone back in the 80s.
 Great show.
 This song is an exhilarating production number.
 This recording captures some of the live energy.
 Love it when sopranos go apeshit.